psychemedia/sin-eater-resources/src/_history_nandq.md

 OUR SECOND VOLUME.

-We cannot resist the opportunity which the commencement of our Second Volume affords us, of addressing a few words of acknowledgement to our frineds, both contributors and readers.
+We cannot resist the opportunity which the commencement of our Second Volume affords us, of addressing a few words of acknowledgement to our friends, both contributors and readers.
 In the short space of seven months, we have been enabled by their support to win for "Notes and Queries" no unimportant position among the litereary journals of this country.
 We came forward for the purpose of affording the literary brotherhood of this great nation an organ through  which they might announce their difficulties and requiremetnts, through which such difficulties might find solution, and such requirements be supplied.
 The little band of kind friends who first rallied round us has been reinforced by a host of earnest men, who, at once recognising the utility of our purpose, and seeing in our growing prosperity how much love of letters existed among us, have joined us heart and hand in the great object we proposed to ourselves in our Prospectus; namely, that of making "NOTES AND QUERIES " by mutual intercommunication, "a most useful supplement to works already in existence—a treasury for enriching future editions of them — and an important contribution towards a more perfect history than we yet possess of our language, our literature, and those to whom we owe them."

 Thanks, again and again, to the friends and correspondents, who, by their labours, are enabling us to accomplish this great end.
 To them be the honour of the work.
 We are content to say with the Arabian poet: